-Vegetarian Restaurants In Rome You Will Love
+Vegetarian Restaurants In Rome I Love - And You Will, Too!

-Looking for vegan and vegetarian restaurants in Rome?
+Wondering where to find the best vegan and vegetarian restaurants in Rome?

 spaghetti with tomato and pesto saucesTagliatelle with tomato sauce, basil sauce and almonds at Marzapane (this restaurant no longer exists but I do love the photo and it's vegetarian so I hope you don't mind!)